Lechatroger/microbit_BLE_services_nodes/README.md

 microbit-samples.zip originately comes from https://os.mbed.com/teams/BBC/code/microbit-samples/ , more samples have been added to this.

-To make a sample run on your microbit, decomment the #define  MICROBIT_SAMPLE_NAME_OF_YOUR_SAMPLE line in source/MicroBitSamples.h.
+>To do to make a sample run on your microbit:
+>- decomment the #define  MICROBIT_SAMPLE_NAME_OF_YOUR_SAMPLE line in source/MicroBitSamples.h.
 Other samples are available at https://github.com/lancaster-university/microbit-samples

 ### 1.2.3.Raspberry PI